Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Among the compelling lines of evidence refuting Flood Geology are a wide variety of trace fossils or "ichnites," which are any impressions or structures made by ancient organisms while they were still alive.
 Said another way, trace fossils are geologic records of biologic activity.
 These include trackways, burrows, dens, nests, droppings, and feeding marks left by a variety of vertebrates and invertebrates throughout much of the fossil record (Martin, 1999; 2010).

-Moreover, many creationists suggest the strata containing these trace fossils represent the middle or latter stages of the Flood.
+Many creationists suggest the strata containing these trace fossils represent the middle or latter stages of the Flood.
 However, the Bible itself, which many Flood Geologists cite to support their position, states that all animals died in the first 40 days of the Flood.
 If the Flood was global and not regional, as Flood Geologists insist, there would have been no animals alive to make the trace fossils observed.

 Invertebrate Trace Fossils

 Invertebrate trace fossils include a wide variety of trails, feeding and living burrows, borings, nests and hives made by insects, arachnids, crustaceans, and other arthropods (Genise, 2000; Morton, 2004a).
 Such trace fossils are known from thousands of sites throughout the world, in stratigraphic positions that correlate well with body fossils.
-Terrestrial invertebrate trace fossils are found at many sites from the Permian through recent sediments.
+Terrestrial invertebrate trace fossils are found at many sites from the Mississippian through recent sediments.
 At some sites one finds several kinds of fossils, representing hundreds or even thousands of individuals.

 Invertebrate trace fossils, NM